Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Introduction

-This work builds upon our previous studies~\cite{Symeonidis2023TIP, karakostas2021occlusion, Papaioannidis2022tcsvt, papaioannidis2021EUSIPCO} and advances beyond existing methodologies by designing algorithms that jointly address the human detection, pose estimation, gesture recognition, and \ac{uav} formation control that can be executed onboard light-weight \acp{uav} as a unified system.
-Thus, it eliminates off-board processing latency and enables real-world deployment independent on external infrastructure.
-The~\ac{hsi} framework also incorporates safety features like obstacle avoidance, collision prevention with other~\acp{uav}, and compliance with distance regulations to ensure human comfort.
-For a comprehensive comparison of the features addressed in the related papers and in the proposed approach, we refer the reader to~\autoref{tab:comparison}.
+Building upon our prior work~\cite{Symeonidis2023TIP, karakostas2021occlusion, Papaioannidis2022tcsvt, papaioannidis2021EUSIPCO}, this paper advances beyond the existing methodologies by designing algorithms that jointly address human detection, pose estimation, gesture recognition, and \ac{uav} formation control, all executable onboard lightweight \acp{uav} as a unified system.
+This approach eliminates off-board processing latency and enables real-world deployment without dependence on external infrastructure.
+The proposed~\ac{hsi} framework also incorporates all relevant safety features such as obstacle avoidance, collision prevention with other~\acp{uav}, and adherence to distance regulations to ensure human comfort and safety.
+For a comprehensive comparison of the features addressed in the related works and in the proposed approach, we refer the reader to~\autoref{tab:comparison}.